Audit Management is used to trace the granting or denial of rights. To access it, select Audit Management from the Security Manager menu.

 Editing audit statements

-Select the check box for an audit statement's record.
+In version 11.1 and earlier, select the check box for an audit statement's record.
 On the pop-up menu, click Edit.
 Follow the instructions above (in Creating Audit Statements) to edit the record.

 Deleting audit statements

-Select the check box for an audit statement's record.
+In version 11.1 and earlier, select the check box for an audit statement's record.
 On the pop-up menu, click Delete.
 On the Delete Confirmation dialog, click Yes to delete the user, or No to cancel the delete action.